Javran/Thinking-dumps/pcph-learn/src/Ch02/NOTES.md

 * `rseq` blocks until the result is available, just like `seq` requires its first argument to be WHNF before returning its second argument

 ### Compilation

-Not sure (probably not) whether `runghc` would work, but we'd better compile the program using arguments `-O2 -threaded` to turn on multithreading support.
+Not sure (probably not) whether `runghc` would work, but we'd better compile the program using arguments `-O2 -threaded -rtsopts` to turn on multithreading support.
 We also need RTS option: `-N[x]` (see [here](https://downloads.haskell.org/~ghc/7.0.3/docs/html/users_guide/using-smp.html#parallel-options) for more helps).

+### Debugging

+* `+RTS -s -RTS` let the runtime system emit the statistics.